Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

+To specify the spin orbitals entering in the UHF Slater determinant (\ref{psiuhf}), one usually solves the self-consistent Pople-Nesbet equations, which are described in Chapter 3.8 of \citeasnoun{so89}; see also \citeasnoun{yann07}.
+To derive them, one minimizes the total energy $\langle \Phi_{\rm UHF}(1,\ldots,N) | \hat{{\cal H}} | \Phi_{\rm UHF}(1,\ldots,N) \rangle$ by varying the two sets of spatial orbitals $\{\varphi^\alpha_n({\bm r})\}$ and $\{\varphi^\beta_{\bar{n}}({\bm r})\}$ under the constraint that both sets consist of orthonormal functions.
+Because these two sets of spatial orbitals are allowed to be different, the Pople-Nesbet equations are also referred to as the approach of ``different orbitals for different spins.''
+We note that each UHF spatial orbital (the output of the Pople-Nesbet equations) is allowed to break the rotational symmetry.
+On the other hand, for $N^{\alpha}=N^{\beta}=N/2$ and for rotational-symmetry-conserving spatial orbitals that are pairwise identical, $\varphi^\alpha_n({\bm r}) = \varphi^\beta_{\bar{n}}({\bm r})\equiv\varphi_k({\bm r})$, the Slater determinant of {\Eq}~(\ref{psiuhf}) corresponds to the RHF approximation, see the hierarchy of approximations displayed in {\Fig}~\ref{hiera} and Chapter 3.4 in \citeasnoun{so89}.

-An illustrative example of broken-symmetry UHF solutions is given in Fig.\ \ref{uhfn9} for the case of $N=9$ electrons in a parabolic quantum dot at $B=0$.
+An illustrative example of broken-symmetry UHF solutions is given in {\Fig}~\ref{uhfn9} for the case of $N=9$ electrons in a parabolic quantum dot at $B=0$.
 In the case of repulsive interactions [but also for high magnetic fields \cite{yann07}], the symmetry breaking results in particle localization and a lowering of the continuous rotational symmetry to a point-group one.
-The localized humps in the UHF densities in Fig.\ \ref{uhfn9} result from the tendency of the particles to avoid each other due to their strong mutual repulsion.
-For high magnetic field, a similar localization effect is related to the shrinking of the space orbitals, as mentioned above.
+The localized humps in the UHF densities in {\Fig}~\ref{uhfn9} result from the tendency of the particles to avoid each other due to their strong mutual repulsion.
+For high magnetic fields, a similar localization effect is related to the shrinking of the space orbitals, as mentioned above.

-Two UHF isomers of localized electrons, denoted as (2,7) and (1,8), are displayed in Fig.\ \ref{uhfn9}.
-Such nested polygonal-ring $(n_1,n_2,\ldots)$ isomers may compete with each other in a similar way to the prolate and oblate nuclear shape deformations.
+Two UHF isomers of localized electrons, in the notation introduced in {\Sec}~\ref{exh2} denoted as (2,7) and (1,8), are displayed in {\Fig}~\ref{uhfn9}.
+Such nested polygonal-ring isomers are denoted in general as $(n_1,n_2,\ldots,n_r)$, with $n_r$ being the number of localized electrons in the $r$th ring.
+They may compete with each other in a similar way to the prolate and oblate nuclear shape deformations.